trinodb/trino.io/_posts/2023-04-05-announcing-trino-fest-2023.md

 ## See you there

-Mark your calendar for Trino Fest 2023: Lakehouse Summer Camp, and get ready for a two-day event that will get you diving into the deep end of the data lake.
+Mark your calendar to save **the 14th and 15th of June** for Trino Fest 2023: Lakehouse Summer Camp.
+Get ready for a two-day event that will get you diving into the deep end of the data lake.
 [Registration is open now](https://www.starburst.io/info/trinofest), and [the call for speakers](https://sessionize.com/trino-fest-2023) closes on April 28th,